deepfence/community/adopters.md

 Note: There are several other organizations/users that couldn’t publicly share their usage details, but are active in the [Deepfence Community]().

-The list of organizations that have publicly shared the usage of OpenEBS:
+The list of organizations that have publicly shared the usage of DeepFence OSS :

 | Organization | Deepfence's OSS Project | Success Story |
 | :--- | :--- | :--- |